florind/inception-serving-sb/Readme.md

 ./gradlew bootjar
 build/libs/inception-serving-sb.jar
 ```
+#### Why it doesn't this work on my Apple Silicon machine?
+Tensorflow jars are not distributed for the Apple Silicon hardware.
+More info [here](https://github.com/tensorflow/java#individual-dependencies)

 Then navigate to http://localhost:8080 and upload an image.
 The backend will categorize the image and output the result along with the probability.